logzio/terraform-provider-logzio/docs/resources/subaccount.md

 * `account_id` - ID of the subaccount.
 * `account_token` - Log shipping token for the subaccount.
 [Learn more](https://docs.logz.io/user-guide/tokens/log-shipping-tokens/)

+**Note:** The above attributes displayed only from v1.2.4.
+If you're using an earlier version, please upgrade and use `terraform apply -refersh` to add those attributes to your existing resources.

 ## Endpoints used